secure-endpoints/netidmgr/README.markdown

 The `setupbuild.local.cmd` file is expected to define a number of environment variables.
 Each of these are explained below.

-* `KH_KFWPATH`: Path to MIT Kerberos for Windows installation directory including the Kerberos for Windows SDK.
+* `HEIMDALSDK`: Path to Heimdal Compatibility SDK directory.
 The C header files and libraries will be expected to exist under this directory.
-  E.g.: `%KH_KFWPATH%\inc` should be the include file directory.
+E.g.: `%HEIMDALSDK%\inc` should be the include file directory.

 * `KH_DOXYFULLPATH`: Full path to the "doxygen.exe" executable.